Best Metallic Paints for Miniatures—My 5 Go-To Colors and Why

 Perhaps, on larger models, the alcohol-based metallics might have more sheen or metallic “feel”, but for all intents for painting miniatures, I prefer the water-based model color metallic paint line.

-What Makes a GREAT Metallic PAINT for Miniature Painting?
+What Makes a GREAT Metallic Paint for Miniature Painting?

-My favorite metallic paints have 5 key characteristics that make them useful across a wide spectrum of miniature and model painting.
+The best metallic paints have 5 key characteristics that make them useful across a wide spectrum of miniature and model painting.

 In the corner case, there are a few tricks you can use to make adjustments to metallic paints, e.g., glazing, to make them look the way you want.